Rimsha-S/Google-Data-Analytic-Capstone-Project-Cyclitics-Case-Study-using-Power-query-and-Power-BI/README.md

 Power BI: Power Query + Power Pivot
 a.
 Data Cleansing and Transformation
 To Extract, Transform and Load (ETL), I used the Power Query Editor.
 Getting data into Power BI by uploading the folder containing the 12 CSV files.
-The files are then combined into a single file named Bike_Trips and some necessary data cleaning and transformation are performed.
+The files are then combined into a single file named bikeshare_data and some necessary data cleaning and transformation are performed.
 Below is a snapshot of the cleaning steps:

 ![image](https://user-images.githubusercontent.com/105121789/213730502-6000f546-fc5e-4dac-8f98-fee5d0706cd5.png)